Join the mailing list for weekly wisdom and updates.

-When we start making changes in our lives the temptation is always to go big.
+When we start making changes in our lives, the temptation is always to go big.
 We decide we need to do a mediation practice and we start meditating an hour a day.
-We choose to workout and we commit to a 90 minute yoga class 3 times a week.
-These big changes might work for a period of time but eventually they fade off.
+We choose to workout, and we commit to a 90-minute yoga class 3 times a week.
+These big changes might work for a period but eventually, they fade off.

 What if you want to feel less commercial?
 You feel like all this holiday has become is presents, shopping, presents, and more shopping.
 Rather than say no gifts period.
-What if you really payed attention to who you were buying for and why?
+What if you payed attention to who you were buying for and why?
 Do you have a lot of obligation gifts?
-Could you talk to your friends and make the agreement this year you will write a nice note to each other instead of a gift?
-Could you give someone a gift of time or an experience rather than a traditional wrapped gift?
+Could you talk to your friends and agree this year you will write a sweet note to each other instead of a gift?
+Could you give someone a gift of time or an experience rather than a traditionally wrapped gift?

 I would love to hear from you in the comments: What small changes can you make?
 Where are you stuck between wanting to feel a certain way and unable to make the necessary changes?